comdif/FUSIONPBX-BILLING/README.md

 Simple billing for the great Fusionpbx

+In /var/www/html/fusionpbx
-Create a directory eg.. "mybilling" Just past all this github content in this directory, customise cfg.php and point your browser to the url https://yourfusion_pbx, login as admin, then you can go to https://yourfusion_pbx/mybilling.
+Create a directory eg.. "mybilladmin" Just past all this github content in this directory, customise cfg.php and point

+your browser to the url https://yourfusion_pbx, login as admin, then you can go to https://yourfusion_pbx/mybilladmin

+starting by importing rates.

 The scrip is auto-installable without any action and create the needed DB